Fish | Definition, Etymology, Synonyms & Antonyms

 Is the word fish a noun?

-Yes, the word “fish” is indeed a noun.
+Yes, it is indeed a noun.

 Is fish a common noun?